 People with low credit scores pay more for the same credit-related services than those with higher scores.
 And these higher costs are not limited to interest rates alone.
 Consumers with low credit scores also pay other penalties including creditor fees and higher insurance premiums.
 Those with higher scores are also often given the benefit of the doubt when it comes to waiving late payment fees and are frequently offered larger, more attractive incentives to purchase or sign up for financial products.
 Furthermore, even accessing money through loans may be impossible for those with the lowest scores, especially during periods when lending standards are tight.

-Controlling your personal finances and attaining financial stability starts with building and maintaining a strong credit score.
+A recent Chase credit journey review stated that controlling your personal finances and attaining financial stability starts with building and maintaining a strong credit score.
 A bit like losing weight and keeping it off, building and maintaining credit the right way takes time and constant diligence.
 However, there are simple changes you can make today that will put you on the path to financial health over the long term.
 So while getting that elusive 750+ score may be months or years off, use these simple strategies for building and maintaining good credit starting now…

 1. Check Your Credit Report

 The best way to get where you are going is to learn about where you have been.
 It goes without saying that in order to improve your credit score you need to know your credit score, but there is more to your credit than just three numbers.
 Start by getting a copy of your credit report from all three credit bureaus – TransUnion, Equifax, and Expirian – and read them.
 As you go through each report, be on the lookout for anything that doesn’t match across the three bureaus or anything that isn’t accurate, such as:

 - Accounts you do not recognize

 - Inaccurate credit limits or amounts owed

 - Late payments that were actually on time